OutSystems/docs-odc/src/eap/integration-with-systems/external-databases/intro.md

 1. From the **Entity** name column, select the entities and attributes you want to use.
 1. Click **Save** to confirm.

 Selected entities and attributes are now available as [public elements](../../building-apps/libraries/use-public-elements.md).
 In ODC Studio, developers have the flexibility to rename entities, allowing for clearer descriptions.
-For example, an entity initially named 'Product_id_version1' can be renamed to 'Product_id'.
+For example, an entity initially named Product_id_version1 can be renamed to Product_id.

 ## Edit an existing connection